fluttercandies/ff_annotation_route/README.md

   name: 'flutterCandies://testPageE',
   routeName: 'testPageE',
   description: 'Show how to push new page with arguments(class)',
-  // argumentImports are still work for some cases which you can't use @FFArgumentImport()
+  // argumentImports are still work for some cases which you can't use @FFAutoImport()
   // argumentImports: <String>[
   //   'import \'package:example1/src/model/test_model.dart\';',
   //   'import \'package:example1/src/model/test_model1.dart\';',